Baroness Nicola Blackwood

 About Baroness Blackwood

-Nicola Claire Blackwood, Baroness Blackwood of North Oxford is a British politician of the Conservative Party.
+Baroness Nicola Blackwood of North Oxford is a British politician of the Conservative Party.
 Baroness Blackwood was a Member of Parliament for Oxford West and Abingdon from 2010 to 2017.
 She remains the youngest ever select committee chair in British history and the only woman to have held in that position.
 Nicola also has much experience in global health security and rare diseases.

 Baroness Nicola Blackwood was born in Johannesburg at the height of Apartheid.
 Her parents, an English doctor and South African nurse, were working for better healthcare in Baragwanath Hospital, Soweto.
 On return to the UK her father worked for over 30 years in the NHS.
 Trying to live up to this example, Nicola’s career reflects an abiding belief that science, innovation and access are mission critical to solving our greatest global challenges.